earthly/earthly/docs/docker-images/all-in-one.md

 If you are using the baked-in `buildkitd`, then this image needs to be run as a privileged container.
 This is because `buildkitd` needs appropriate access to use `overlayfs`.

-#### EARTHLY_TMP_DIR
+#### `/tmp/earthly`

 Because this folder sees _a lot_ of traffic, its important that it remains fast.
-We *strongly* recommend using a Docker volume for mounting `EARTHLY_TMP_DIR`.
+We *strongly* recommend using a Docker volume for mounting `/tmp/earthly`.
 If you do not, `buildkitd` can consume excessive disk space, operate very slowly, or it might not function correctly.

-In some environments, not mounting `EARTHLY_TMP_DIR` as a Docker volume results in the following error:
+In some environments, not mounting `/tmp/earthly` as a Docker volume results in the following error:

 ```
 --> WITH DOCKER RUN --privileged ...